-Reading is taught via a whole school approach through whole class ‘Exceeding Reading’ sessions where the children work on the following key skills
+From year 1, reading is also taught via a whole school approach through whole class ‘Exceeding Reading’ sessions where the children work on the following key skills:

 Children are exposed to a varied range of texts at an aspirational level for them to allow them to apply these core skills.
-Texts are carefully matched to the ability of the children and also make links with their non-core topic areas.
+Texts are carefully selected to make sure they are engaging and challenging whilst also making links with their non-core topic areas.

-In Key Stage One the children also accompany all of this with a daily systematic phonics scheme of Read Write Inc. (RWI) please see the attached phonics intent statement.
 Within KS2 the children use Accelerated Reader to quiz on their reading and ensure a depth of understanding and comprehension.
-This also allows us to be sure that the texts that the children are accessing are suitably challenging but within their reading ability.
+This also allows teachers to be sure that the texts the children are accessing are suitably challenging but within their reading ability.

-Reading is really at the heart of the curriculum at Willen and we aim to not only develop the mechanics of reading but a love of reading.
+Reading is really at the heart of the curriculum at Willen and we aim to not only develop the mechanics of reading but a love of reading too.

 Curriculum Intent- English Writing

-At Willen writing is taught primarily using the Talk for Writing Scheme.
+At Willen, writing is taught primarily using the Talk for Writing Scheme.
 This allows the children to become immersed in a chosen text type and absorbed in the vocabulary and structure of texts through a carefully planned series of oral rehearsal.
 Children learn the text type and within the structure the children are exposed to the features, grammar, appropriate punctuation and style of writing.
-Progress is easily seen through the use of cold and hot write writes.
+Progress is easily seen through the use of hot writes.

 In addition to Talk for Writing we also study a range of different text types exploring the features of them and learning from their structure, this allows the children to develop their own imagination and writing style.
 Spelling is taught in isolation at an ability appropriate level via Jane Considine spelling books, aimed at each year group from Year 3-6.
 Children also have the opportunity to develop a joined up cursive handwriting style.

 Care is taken to match writing opportunities to the wider curriculum subjects that the children are learning about as well as making links to national events to ensure that the work is relevant to the children and they have a purpose for writing.
 Within writing lessons children are exposed to a range of enrichment activities to enhance their learning; such as hooks or big finishes and a whole school writing opportunity each year.